HPC Data Management#

 $ ssh <username>@<hostname.external.server>

-2. Create a SSH key pair without passphrase: Login to Hydra and create a new pair of SSH keys that will be exclusively used for data transfers with external servers.
+2. Create a SSH key pair without passphrase: Login to Hydra and create a new pair of SSH keys to be exclusively used for data transfers with your external server.
 The new keys have to be stored inside the .ssh folder in your home directory.
 In the example below, the new key is called id_filetransfer.
-Leave the passphrase field empty to avoid any password prompt on authentication:
+Leave the passphrase field empty to avoid any password prompt on authentication.

 $ ssh-keygen